LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/hello-jasmine.rst

    1 spec, 0 failures

 It tells us that Jasmine found 1 test specification, and that 0 of the specs failed.
-In other words, *our test passed!*
+In other words, *our test passed!* The third line also contains useful information.
+It will contain one dot (``.``) for each successful test, and an ``F`` for each failed test.
+As our test suite grows, this becomes a nice visual indicator of the status of our tests.

 Let's see what a test failure looks like.
 Go back to ``hello.js`` and remove the ``"!"`` from the return statement: